Bus Services in Amsterdam

 282 Central Station to Geuzenveld

 284 Central Station to Amstelveen

 285 Central Station to Gein via Amstel and Bijlmer-ArenA

 A single costs €4.50 (or buy 12 trips on an OV-chip card for €34, use within a year) - tickets are valid for 90 minutes including transfers.
 Note, a standard GVB 1 hour ticket and OV-chip card e-purse are not valid for travel on night buses.

 Standard nightbus tickets for other carriers Connexxion and EBS cost €5 (disposable ticket) or €4.50 with an anonymous/personal OV-chip card.
 A nightbus regional ticket costs €8 (valid 2 hours) which allows transfers between GVB and other regional bus carriers.

-Waterland buses are run by EBS using either EBS branded buses (yellow) and R-Net branded buses (red and grey).
-These operate from the upper bus terminal behind central station on the IJ waterside (IJzijde) beyond the train platforms 14 and 15.
+Waterland buses are run by EBS using red and grey R-Net branded buses.
+These operate from the upper bus terminal at Amsterdam Ccentral station on the IJ waterside (IJzijde) beyond the train platforms 14 and 15.
 The buses have free WiFi.

 A Waterland day ticket for unlimited travel on Waterland region buses costs €10.
 This can be bought onboard from the driver, from the EBS booth or at the Iamsterdam tourist office.